nuclio/nuclio/docs/reference/function-configuration/code-entry-types.md

 <a id="code-entry-type-archive"></a>
 ### Archive-file code-entry type (`archive`)

-Set the [`spec.build.codeEntryType`](/docs/reference/function-configuration.md#spec.build.codeEntryType) function-configuration field to `archive` (dashboard: **Code entry type** = `Archive`) to download a ZIP archive file of the function code either from an [Iguazio Data Science Platform](https://www.iguazio.com) ("platform") data container or from any URL that doesn't require download authentication.
+Set the [`spec.build.codeEntryType`](/docs/reference/function-configuration.md#spec.build.codeEntryType) function-configuration field to `archive` (dashboard: **Code entry type** = `Archive`) to download [an archive file](#archive-file-formats) of the function code either from an [Iguazio Data Science Platform](https://www.iguazio.com) ("platform") data container or from any URL that doesn't require download authentication.
 The following configuration fields provide additional information for performing the download:

 - `spec.build` &mdash;
   - `path` (dashboard: **URL**) (Required) &mdash; a URL for downloading the archive file.<br/>